Why Connie Britton Is Concerned About the Habit Her Son Picked Up From Watching Too Much Disney Channel - E! Online

 She continued by saying she doesn't know why kids like these types of shows, and yet her own son, who she adopted from Ethiopia in 2011, is no exception.

-"Eyob will watch them on a loop, and I said, 'Are you watching that show again?,'" Connie recalled incredulously.
+"Yoby will watch them on a loop, and I said, 'Are you watching that show again?,'" Connie recalled incredulously.
 "And he's like, 'Yeah, I mean, I already watched the full season.
 So I'm just rewatching it.'"

 The star continued, "But the thing is, when we're talking, he starts talking to me in these kind of quippy ways that I can tell he's now emulating Disney Channel characters.
 And I'm like, 'This is the beginning.
 This is the beginning!'"